 - Written submissions [open]: to ask community members, academics, civil society, bodies that represent citizens and professionals, businesses of all sizes including start-ups, and others for written evidence submissions

-- Evidence hearings [to be announced]: a series of regional workshops to serve as a platform for commissioners to directly engage with community members and get deeper understanding on key areas
+- Evidence hearings [February to March 2020]: a series of regional workshops to serve as a platform for commissioners to directly engage with community members and get deeper understanding on key areas

 - Personal stories [to be announced]: aiming to collect the view and experiences of people across England through an online portal